Updated: Sep 23

-Do not eat salty or sweet foods at night: they cause water retention and then the blood pressure becomes higher the next morning.
+Do not eat salty or sweet foods at night: they cause water retention, and then the blood pressure becomes higher the following day.

-Beneficial Vegetables and fruit: Celery, Tung Qwa (wax gourd) and watermelon the white part are natural diuretics.
-They help the kidneys eliminate sodium and water, decrease blood volume and reduce the blood pressure.
+Beneficial Vegetables and fruit: Celery, Tung Qwa (wax gourd), and watermelon, the white part are natural diuretics.
+They help the kidneys eliminate sodium and water, decrease blood volume and reduce blood pressure.
 Celery also contains active compounds called phthalides that relax the artery muscles, dilate the vessels and lower the blood pressure.
 Phthalide also gives celery its unique aroma and taste.

-Hibiscus tea: soak 5 hibiscus flowers or 1 hibiscus tea bag in 1 cup hot water for 10 minutes, cool down and drink once or twice a day.
+Hibiscus tea: soak five hibiscus flowers or one hibiscus tea bag in 1 cup hot water for 10 minutes, cool down and drink once or twice a day.
 It can help lower blood pressure and cholesterol levels.

-Healthy diet: Eat more fruits, vegetables, whole grains and low-fat dairy foods.
-Healthyping’s drinks provide plenty of good nutrients, calcium, magnesium and potassium to maintain a normal blood pressure and keep healthy weight.
-(Check green & red drinks at www.healthyping.com)
+Healthy diet: Eat more fruits, vegetables, whole grains, and low-fat dairy foods.
+Healthyping’s drinks provide plenty of good nutrients, calcium, magnesium, and potassium to maintain normal blood pressure and keep a healthy weight.
+(Check green drink & red drink at www.healthyping.com)

-Keep a healthy weight: for hypertension and being overweight, losing even 5 pounds can lower the blood pressure.
+Keep a healthy weight: losing even 5 pounds can lower blood pressure for hypertension and be overweight.
 (Suggested by Mayo Clinic)

-Routine work out: Regular physical activity helps to lose weight and lower blood pressure.
-Aerobic exercise for 30 minutes a day is recommended.
-Walking on an elliptical machine and swimming are great exercises that won’t hurt the joints.
+Routine workout: Regular physical activity helps to lose weight and lower blood pressure.
+Suggest aerobic exercise for 30 minutes a day.
+Walking on an elliptical machine and swimming are excellent exercises that won’t hurt the joints.

-Limit alcohol: alcohol can raise the blood pressure, but red wine benefits general health.
-According to www.healthcastle.com drinking red wine lowers the risk of a heart attack for middle age people by 30 to 50 percent.
-Drinking 4 oz or less every day of red wine is suggested.
+Limit alcohol: alcohol can raise blood pressure, but red wine benefits general health.
+According to www.healthcastle.com, drinking red wine lowers the risk of a heart attack for middle-aged people by 30 to 50 percent.
+Drinking 4 oz or less every day of red wine seems OK.

-Don’t smoke: Tobacco damages the blood vessel walls and speeds up the process of hardening of the arteries.
-It is important to quit if you smoke.
+Don’t smoke Tobacco damages the blood vessel walls and speeds up the hardening of the arteries.
+It is crucial to quit if you smoke.
 Acupuncture & acupressure can help.

-Reduce stress as much as possible: stress can raise the blood pressure.
+Reduce stress as much as possible: stress can raise blood pressure.
 Deep breathing and counting to 20 can help you calm down when you’re upset.
 Getting plenty of sleep is the best way to relax.
-Falling to sleep before 10 pm is good for the liver and immune system recovery.
-Acupuncture and Meridian massage help to cope with stress and hypertension.
+Falling to sleep before 10 pm is suitable for liver and immune system recovery—acupuncture and Meridian massage help cope with stress and hypertension.